This Division defines a suitable own home and whether a member is eligible for housing assistance.

 Division 2 section 7.2.12, CDF may decide a member's home is unsuitable

 Part 6 Division 9 section 7.6.58, Member buys a suitable own home

 Part 8 Division 5 section 7.8.30, Member moves to other suitable accommodation

-A member must notify the Housing Management Centre Manager if they own, buy or sell a residential property in or near their posting location.
+A member must notify the Defence Housing Australia Regional Director if they own, buy or sell a residential property in or near their posting location.